 - Notice the described effect of AI choppers dancing

-Updated by maturin about 4 years ago
+Updated by maturin over 4 years ago

 There is a simple fix for this.
 Make AI choppers with disabled tail rotor automatically turn off their engines.
 This will cancel the spinning and allow them to use their usual autorotation skills.

-Updated by CarlGustaffa about 4 years ago
+Updated by CarlGustaffa over 4 years ago

 When I loose tailrotor the only way I'm getting out of that one alive is if I glide it in while I'm fast enough to maintain directional authority.
 At touchdown I'm beginning to loose authority, the chopper will be even more messed up, but we're alive.

 If I loose tail while in a hover, I too tend to spin out of control and the only solution is to try to gain some altitude and desperately try to get the situation under control.
 I'm not a very skilled helicopter pilot either, so it tends to take a while.
 Reminds me of AI :)

 Should be a bit improved with 82464.
 I am not willing to dedicated any more time to it, therefore unless I have caused some other major problems by the fix, I suggest closing it here.